lukemalcolm/turtledialer_chrome/README.md

 I'm also greatful to:

-- Omar de Mingo that has designed the first version of the Turtle Dialer's logo
+- Omar de Mingo that designed the first version of the Turtle Dialer's logo
-- Alex Maneu that helped me with js and who provided me with so many good advices on UX.
+- Alex Maneu that helped me with js and who provided me with so many good advices on UX
-- Stephanie Tequen for franch translation
+- Stephanie Tequen for French translation
-- Raffaella Scorziello for german, portuguese and brasilian translations
+- Raffaella Scorziello for German, Portuguese and Brasilian translations
-- Isabel Vazquez for catalan translation and beta testing
+- Isabel Vazquez for Catalan translation and beta testing
 - Mari Botella, Marc Virgili, Patricia Rodriguez for beta testing